Danny Schweers

 Good SLR and Mirrorless Cameras

 Looking for a good, inexpensive camera?
 Because I teach students in my photo class at the Delaware Art Museum to shoot in Shutter-Priority, Aperture Priority, and Manual Mode, they need to easily set ISO, Shutter Speed, and Aperture.
-Typically, these are digital single-lens reflex cameras (DSLR) or mirrorless cameras with interchangeable lenses.
-Looking at what […]
+Typically, these are digital single-lens reflex cameras (DSLR) or mirrorless cameras.
+Below are links to good cameras […]

 Lines to Corners, Rule of Thirds, and the Letter “K”